You are here

 Kindly explain and do not complete a Subrecipient Commitment Form for a pass-through entity participating in the pilot.
 Instead; please remind the other institution that we are part of the Expanded Clearinghouse pilot.
 Here is some sample language to include in your documentation:

 “Our organization participates in the FDP Expanded Clearinghouse.
 You can find our profile information here: https://fdpclearinghouse.org/organizations/95.
-This will reduce administrative burden so that neither of us has to send or require complete a subrecipient commitment form.”
+This will reduce administrative burden so that neither of our institutions has to send, complete, or require a subrecipient commitment form.”

 If pressed, here is some sample "pushback" language: